Explainable prediction of Qcodes for NOTAMs using column generation: Extending the model for multiclass classification

 If we train for a small number of Qcodes (say, up to 10), then the mean candidate list length is not large.
 However, we face the issue of large candidate list lengths when we train for a large number of Qcodes (at least 100).
 This motivates us to eliminate some of the redundant candidates from the list.
 Unlike SVM, we do not have a distance function because our decision boundary is a discrete function.
 However, we can assign some weight to each candidate in the list in a different way such that a higher weight corresponds to a higher likelihood of the example belonging to that class.
 We then sort the candidates in decreasing order of their weights and keep only the first few candidates with the highest weights.
 The candidate weights are computed as follows.

 For each Qcode, we compute the explanation by solving the integer MP (\ref{origmodel}).
 Recall that each explanation is an OR of clauses (DNF).
 Now consider a clause in the explanation.
 We want to assign a weight to this clause so that it reflects how strongly it indicates whether the example belongs to that candidate or not.
 We use two numbers to compute the weight for a clause, namely \begin{enumerate} \item Positive accuracy $W_p$: Number of positive training examples that satisfy the clause divided by the total number of positive examples in the training data. \item Negative accuracy $W_n$: Number of negative training examples that satisfy the clause divided by the total number of negative examples in the training data. \end{enumerate} Naturally, we want to assign a high weight to a clause for which $W_p$ is large and $W_n$ is small.
-We tried a few different ways for computing the weights combining $W_p$ and $W_n$, and ultimately, we have chosen to set them as $W_{diff} = W_p - W_n$.
+We tried a few different ways for computing the weights combining $W_p$ and $W_n$, and ultimately, we have chosen to set them as $W_{diff} = W_p - W_n$. \kp{This combination is simple and works better than some other combinations like $W_{ratio} = W_p / (W_n + \epsilon)$, where $\epsilon$ is a small positive number.
+These are the reasons we have selected it.}

 In our data, we do not have the same number of positive examples for each label.
 A clause that is generated with a small amount of training data gives us less confidence compared to a clause that is generated using a large amount of training data.
 So, to factor that, we also multiply the weights by the number of total training data used for that Qcode denoted as $n_k$, thus finally giving $W_{diff}^* = (W_p - W_n) \times n_k$.